aws-samples/aws-modernization-with-sysdig/content/0-introduction/_index.md

   And hence, suggest policy modifications to enforce least privilege access.

 - **Cloud-native application protection platform (CNAPP)**: it provides more than CWPP-CSPM convergence.
-  Firstly, CWPP vendors are looking to posture to provide workload context.
-  Secondly, CSPMs are challenged to provide more and more visibility while “drilling down” into the workload.
-  CNAPP integrates CSPM and CWPP to offer both, and potentially augments them with additional cloud security capabilities.
+  CNAPP integrates CSPM and CWPP to offer both, and potentially augments them with additional cloud security capabilities, like Infrastructure as Code Scanning, extended monitoring capabilities and more.

-In this scenario, it is easy to find tools targeted to an specific security area, with no real support to the others.
+In this scenario, it is easy to find tools targeted to an specific security area, with no real support work with other tools.
 Some customers decide to approach cloud security with different tools to cover all the different use cases.
 But this lack of integration might have negative consequences.